pgostovic/phnq_widgets/README.md

 phnq_widgets
 ============

 Phnq_widgets is a framework for buliding Rich JavaScript Applications by organizing UI code along functional instead of technological lines.
 Instead of, for example, putting all the JS files into one folder, CSS files into another folder, and the HTML files into yet another folder, phnq_widgets enncourages the grouping together of code that is functionally related, regardless of file type, into widgets.
+I call this "functional code organization".

-A widget is a self-contained chunk of application functionality that may include any or all of HTML markup, CSS, JavaScript or static resources such as images.
+A widget is a self-contained chunk of application functionality that may include any or all of HTML markup, CSS, JavaScript or static resources such as images, all in a single folder.

 Carving a UI into widgets has many benefits:

 - intuitive modularization of UI functionality
 - prevents (or at least discourages) monolithic JS and CSS files
 - facilitates the reuse UI functionality